-Among these four adversarial perturbation generation methods, except UAP \cite{Moosavi-Dezfooli17}, the other three kinds of adversarial perturbation methods are all image-specific.
-The goal of image-specific perturbation generation algorithm is to find a smallest perturbation which can make the model to misclassify the input image from its ground truth label to other label \cite{szegedy2013intriguing}.
-Therefore, in perturbation generation process, the image-specific perturbation needs to be generated according to each specific image and the image's ground truth label is required.
-However, for the proposed method, in the perturbation generation process, the label of the backdoor instance is the target label.
-The reason is as follows. (i) In the training stage, the training set is infected, so the backdoor instance is labeled as the target class. (ii) In inference stage, given an input image without label, its label is the backdoored model's prediction, which is also the target label.
-Hence, for backdoor instance, the label used to generate the corresponding image-specific perturbation is the target label rather than the ground truth label.
-Therefore, this image-specific perturbation is generated in order to make the model misclassify backdoor instance from the target label to other label.
-Under this circumstance, this generated image-specific perturbation will strongly affect the trigger, which contributes heavily to the target prediction result.
+The reason is as follows.
+The existing adversarial example attacks can be divided into two categories, image-specific adversarial attack and image-agnostic adversarial attack \cite{akhtar2018threat}.
+For image-specific adversarial attack, one perturbation can only fool the model for one specific image \cite{szegedy2013intriguing}.
+The ground-truth label of the specific image is required in order to generate the image-specific perturbation which can cause the perturbed image to be misclassified from its ground-truth label to other label \cite{szegedy2013intriguing}.
+However, for backdoor instance, the label used to generate the image-specific perturbation is the target label rather than the ground-truth label.
+In other words, for backdoor instances, the image-specific perturbation is generated in order to change the predicted result of perturbed backdoor instance from the target label to other one.
+Under this circumstance, the generated image-specific perturbation will strongly affect the trigger, as the trigger contributes heavily to the predicted result and the predicted result is the target label.